The Rolling Stones' Ronnie Wood Reveals He Had a 'Touch' of Lung Cancer: 'It Could Have Been Curtains'

 In an interview with Mail on Sunday’s Event Magazine, Wood revealed that he had been recently diagnosed with a “touch of lung cancer.”

-The 70-year-old — who welcomed twins Gracie and Alice in May 2016 with wife Sally, 38 — decided to quit smoking one week before his daughters were born.
+The 70-year-old — who welcomed twins Gracie and Alice in May 2016 with wife Sally, 38 — decided to quit smoking one week before his daughters were born 14 months ago.

 But the musician had some doubts as to whether his hard partying rock’n roll bad-boy lifestyle of chain-smoking, drugs and alcohol wouldn’t catch up to him.

-During a routine medical checkup three months ago ahead of their upcoming European tour with band physician Dr. Richard Dawood, Wood said Dawood asked if he could “go deeper” to check his heart, lungs and blood, he said.
+During a routine medical checkup three months ago ahead of their upcoming European tour, band physician Dr. Richard Dawood asked Wood if he could “go deeper” to check his heart, lungs and blood, he said.

 “I said go for it,” Wood said.
 “And then he came back with the news that I had this supernova burning away on my left lung.
 And to be totally honest, I wasn’t surprised.
 I knew I hadn’t had a chest X-ray since I went into Cottonwood (a rehab clinic in Tucson, Arizona) in 2002.
 He asked me what I wanted to do and my answer was simple, ‘Just get it out of me.’ ”